-If Unified Manager is paired with an instance of workflow automation, and there are new versions of software available for both products, you must disconnect the two products and then set up a new connection after performing the upgrades.
+If Unified Manager is paired with an instance of , and there are new versions of software available for both products, you must disconnect the two products and then set up a new connection after performing the upgrades.
 If you are performing an upgrade to only one of the products, then you should log into Workflow Automation after the upgrade and verify that it is still acquiring data from Unified Manager.

-- Step 1.
-Log in to the Lenovo Support Site, and locate the Download page for Unified Manager Installation Guide. https://datacentersupport.lenovo.com - Step 2.
-Download the Unified Manager Windows installation file to a target directory in the Windows system. - Step 3.
-If Unified Manager is configured for high availability, stop all the Unified Manager services on the first node by using Microsoft Cluster Server, and then start the MySQL service from services.msc. - Step 4.
-Right-click and run the Unified Manager installer executable (.exe) file as an administrator.
-Unified Manager prompts you with the following message: This setup will perform an upgrade of Unified Manager.
+- Log in to the Lenovo Support Site, and locate the Download page for installing Unified Manager on Step 1. the Windows platform.
+Lenovo Downloads: Software - Step 2.
+Download the Unified Manager Windows installation file to a target directory in the Windows - If Unified Manager is configured for high availability, stop all the Unified Manager services on the Step 3. first node by using Microsoft Cluster Server, and then start the MySQL service from services.msc. - Right-click and run the Unified Manager installer executable (.exe) file as an administrator.
+Step 4.
+Unified Manager prompts you with the following message: This setup will perform an upgrade of 'OnCommand Unified Manager'.
 Do you want to continue? - Step 5.
 Click Yes, and then click Next. - Step 6.
-Enter the MySQL root password that was set during installation, and click Next. - Step 7.
-After the upgrade is successful, if the system is configured for high availability, start all the Unified Manager services from the Failover Cluster Manager and follow the remaining tasks. - Step 8.
+Enter the MySQL root password that was set during installation, and click Next. - After the upgrade is successful, if the system is configured for high availability, start all the Unified Step 7.
+Manager services from the Failover Cluster Manager and follow the remaining tasks. - Step 8.
 From the command prompt, run the ha\setup.pl script to configure the new services in the failover cluster and the files that are present in the shared location.

-C:\Program Files\NetApp\ocum\bin> perl .\ha\setup.pl --upgrade --first -t mscs -g kjaggrp -i "New IP Address1" -n scs8003.englab.company.com -k "Cluster Disk 2" -f E:\ -u user -p userpass

-- Step 9.
-Stop all the Unified Manager services (ocie, ocieau, and MySQL) in the first node by using Microsoft Cluster Server. - Step 10.
+- C:\Program Files\NetApp\ocum\bin> perl .\ha\setup.pl --upgrade --first -t mscs -g kjaggrp -i "New IP Address1" -n scs8003.englab.company.com -k "Cluster Disk 2" -f E:\ -u user -p userpass - Stop all the Unified Manager services (ocie, ocieau, and MySQL) in the first node by using Microsoft Step 9.
+Cluster Server. - Step 10.
 Start the MySQL service on the second node from services.msc. - Step 11.
-Switch the service group to the second node in the high-availability setup. - Step 12.
+Switch the service group to the second node in the high-availability setup.

+- Step 12.
 Upgrade Unified Manager on the second node. - Step 13.
 At the command prompt, enter Y to continue, or enter any other character to abort.
 The upgrade and restart processes of the Unified Manager services can take several minutes to complete. - Step 14.
 Start all the Unified Manager services on both the nodes using Microsoft Cluster Server. - Step 15.
-From the command prompt, run the ha\setup.pl script with the --upgrade option.
+From the command prompt, run the ha setup.pl script with the --upgrade option.

+'''

-perl ha\setup.pl --upgrade --join -t mscs -f E:\
+perl ha setup.pl --upgrade --join -t mscs -f E:\

+'''